LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Technical_Indicators/README.md

 # Technical Analysis Indicators
 Description: Technical Analysis (TA) is is a mthod to analyze securities prices and predict or forecast the price based on the TA.

 # List of Technial Analysis Indicators

+Accumulation Distribution Line (ADL)
 Average Directional Index (ADX)
 Average True Range (ATR)
 Alligators Gator Oscillator